rollrat/flutter_searchbar/README.md

 // This source code is a part of Project Violet.
 // Copyright (C) 2020. violet-team.
 Licensed under the MIT Licence.

-// Implementation of distance functions that satisfy trigonometry.
+// Implementation of distance functions that satisfy triangle inequality.

 import 'dart:math';